Five quick Instagram Reels ideas to get you started

 Idea 1: ‘Day in the life’ snippets

 Film lots of little video clips of your day.
 Everyday tasks might not seem interesting to you, but sliced together with a little bit of music added it can be a fun look at the inner workings of your business.
 We recommend each clip be no longer than 4 seconds, and try to keep your phone as steady as possible for a smooth viewing experience.
+(See an example of that here)

 TOP TIP: Add music from the ‘sound library’ to your Reels.
 Businesses have less music available to use than ordinary users due to copyright reasons, but there is a wide range of music available that can be searched by genre or keyword.